nyghtowl/north-pole-dnd-heist/dm-materials/dm-guide.md

 - *"Christmas is saved!
 You're on the Nice List forever!"*

 ### PARTIAL SUCCESS:
-- Some objectives met, but complications (delayed launch, some vault items stolen, etc.)
+- Some objectives met, but complications:
+  - **Vault breached but Scrooge defeated:** Some magical toys stolen, but Christmas launches on time
+  - **Bomb detonates but List recovered:** Sleigh destroyed, backup sleigh used (2-hour delay, some gifts late)
+  - **Clock damaged but repaired:** Midnight launch delayed 30-60 minutes
 - *"Christmas is saved, but barely.
 Thank you!"*

 ### FAILURE:
-- Bomb detonates, Christmas cancelled
+- Bomb detonates AND no backup plan: Sleigh destroyed, Christmas cancelled
-- Villains escape with List/Vault items
+- Clock destroyed: No midnight synchronization, Christmas cancelled
+- Scrooge escapes with List AND defeats party: Wrong gifts delivered, chaos ensues
 - *"There's always next year... if we can rebuild."*

 ## DM Tips